 - The disadvantage of this industry are slow growth, higher taxes, management fees, lack of control, and investment risks.

 So, without much further ado, let us dive right in.

 What Are Real Estate Investment Trusts?

-Real estate investment trusts are instruments that allow a person to hold a portion of residential or commercial leases in their diversified portfolios.
-These are companies that or own, operate or finance income-generating real estate.
+Real estate investment trusts are financial instruments that allow a person to hold a portion of residential or commercial leases in their diversified portfolios.
+These are companies that own, operate or finance income-generating real estate.

 Real estate investment trusts are funds or securities that invest in income-generating real estate.

 Also, it is essential to note that the investors put their money into diverse projects such as hospitals, schools, warehouses, and hotels.
 These investment trusts receive tax concessions from the government and can promise better returns for the investors.